Ella Al-Shamahi: Jungle Mystery: Lost Kingdoms of the Amazon (2020)

 In 2020 Al-Shamahi presented a Channel 4 documentary Jungle Mystery: Lost Kingdoms of the Amazon investigating various aspects of current and ancient indigenous communities and tribes in the Amazon.

-In episode 2 of the three-part series, she reports on the discovery of one of the world’s largest collections of prehistoric rock art that has been discovered in the Amazonian rainforest.
+She reports on the discovery of one of the world’s largest collections of prehistoric rock art that has been discovered in the Amazonian rainforest.
 The site is in the Serranía de la Lindosa region in Colombia where other rock art has been found.

 Waterhole (2020)

-In 2020 Al-Shamahi and well-known naturalist Chris Packham presented a BBC Two natural history documentary centred on a waterhole in the Mwiba Wildlife Reserve in northern Tanzania.
-The waterhole was especially created to allow close-up filming of the lives of some of Africa’s most iconic animals.
+In 2020 Al-Shamahi and naturalist Chris Packham presented a BBC Two natural history documentary centred on a waterhole in the Mwiba Wildlife Reserve in northern Tanzania.
+The waterhole was specially created to allow close-up filming of the lives of some of Africa’s most iconic animals.

 Tutankhamun: Secrets of the Tomb (2022), also listed as Tut's Toxic Tomb

 In 2022 Al-Shamahi presented a Channel 4 documentary Tutankhamun: Secrets of the Tomb.
-The two-part series explores the curse of the Egyptian pharaoh's tomb, and in particular whether or not there might be any scientific truth behind the legend.
+The two-part series explores the curse of the Egyptian pharaoh's tomb, and whether there might be any scientific truth behind the legend.

 What Killed the Whale?
 (2022)

-In 2022 Al-Shamahi presented a Channel 4 commissioned investigative documentary, What Killed the Whale?
+In 2022 Al-Shamahi presented a Channel 4 investigative documentary, What Killed the Whale?
 Great numbers of whales are washed up and die on UK beaches every year.
-Al-Shamahi, along with the country’s leading frontline science organisations, investigated the causes of the crisis: how much is due to pollution, fishing, ship strikes and other human activities?
+Al-Shamahi, along with the country’s leading frontline science organisations, investigated the causes of the crisis.

 Human (2025)

 In 2025, the BBC broadcast Human, a five-part science series presented by Al-Shamahi and shown on BBC2.
 The series covers the approximately 300,000 year history of Homo sapiens, focusing on the migration of humans into Asia, Europe, and North America.
-Related species, such as Neanderthals and the recently discovered Homo floresiensis (the so-called "Hobbits"), are also discussed.
+Related species, such as Neanderthals and Homo floresiensis (the so-called "Hobbits"), are also discussed.

 The series was positively received by critics, with Dan Einav of the Financial Times noting the "genuinely awe-inspiring and unexpectedly moving moments" in his four star review.
 In an even more positive review, Jack Seale of The Guardian gave the series five stars and wrote that "it feels as if a presenting star is being born here".

 The series aired in September and October 2025 on PBS in the US.